 These were the heart-wrenching stories told to a jury day in and day out in a trial that ended with Kelly’s conviction for racketeering and sex trafficking.
 Through these testimonies, prosecutors convinced the jury that, with the help of his associates, assistants, and managers, Kelly ran a criminal enterprise that allowed him to sexually abuse and exploit minors.

-This guilty verdict follows decades of abuse endured by Kelly’s victims – almost exclusively young Black women and men.
-The verdict sends an important message to other would-be exploiters but the process of reaching it lays bare some fundamental inequities in the criminal justice system – the same inequities that lead to Black girls being far more likely than their white counterparts to be arrested on charges related to prostitution.
+This guilty verdict and sentence follows decades of abuse endured by Kelly’s victims – almost exclusively young Black women and men.
+The decision sends an important message to other would-be exploiters but the process of reaching it lays bare some fundamental inequities in the criminal justice system – the same inequities that lead to Black girls being far more likely than their white counterparts to be arrested on charges related to prostitution.

 For over 30 years, Kelly has been at the center of accusations and charges related to the exploitation and abuse of young women and men.
 That it took this many decades to stop the abuse and hold him accountable is a disturbing example of how our society often dismisses abuse when it impacts Black people, particularly Black women.
 As activist and #MuteRKelly co-founder Kenyette Tisha Barnes put it, R. Kelly is “the greatest example of a predator in that he went after the most vulnerable that no one cares about.”

 The courageous women and men who came forward to face their trafficker and abuser did so despite several attempts by the defense to discredit them – painting them as groupies or disgruntled fans trying to capitalize on Kelly’s fame.
 They did so despite years of being silenced and shamed by Kelly’s supporters and society at large.
-This verdict is a victory for them and an example of the change that can come about when survivors are provided the space to share their experiences and be heard.
+This sentence is a victory for them and an example of the change that can come about when survivors are provided the space to share their experiences and be heard.

 Stop human trafficking